librarianphp/docs/content/extras/importing-devto.md

 To enable this feature, you'll follow the process to add an external command and register an additional service provider within Librarian.
 This process basically consists of the following:

-1. Require the external command with Composer,
+1. Require the external command with Composer;
-2.Add a line to the `config/minicli.php` config file including the command in the `app_path` list,
+2. Add a line to the `config/minicli.php` config file including the command in the `app_path` list;
-2. Register any additional service providers within the main application file (the `librarian` entrypoint script), and
+3. Register any additional service providers within the main application file (the `librarian` entrypoint script), and
-3. Add or update required configuration options within your `config.php` file.
+4. Add or update required configuration options within your `config.php` file.

 ## 1. Requiring the import command